 On Nami Island there are several cafes and restaurants serving Korean and Asian cuisine.
 There is also a restaurant specializing in serving spicy grilled chicken and serving Italian pasta.
-The attraction in cafes are ice cream desserts made of frozen water or frozen milk, in the shape of a snowman.
+The attraction in cafes is an ice cream desserts made of frozen water or frozen milk, in the shape of a snowman.
 Also, in the shape of a snowman or snowflake, cookies are served with sweet topping and with seasonal fruits.

 Is it possible to stay there for longer?

-On the island you can stay longer, as there are several places offering accommodation.
+On the island, you can stay longer, as there are several places offering accommodation.
 You can rent a room for 2 or 4 people at the Jeonggwanru Hotel, which is located in the main building of the complex.
 Here you can choose a room with a traditional bed or sleep on the mat on a heated floor – in traditional Korean style.

-You can also rent holiday houses on site where you can stay with your dog.
+You can also rent holiday houses on-site where you can stay with your dog.

-How to get by the public transport?
+How to get by public transport?